Travis McElroy

 Travis Patrick McElroy (/ˈmæk.əl,rɔɪ/ MACK-əl-roy, born November 8, 1983) is an American podcaster, writer, and comedian.
 He is known for his work on podcasts such as My Brother, My Brother and Me, Shmanners, The Adventure Zone, and Can I Pet Your Dog?.

 Life

-Travis McElroy was born November 8th, 1983 to Leslie and her husband Clint McElroy, former co-host at WTCR-FM in Huntington, West Virginia.
+Travis McElroy was born November 8, 1983 to Leslie and her husband Clint McElroy, former co-host at WTCR-FM in Huntington, West Virginia.
 Travis McElroy is an alumnus of the University of Oklahoma.
 He married Teresa McElroy in 2013.
-They have two children: Barbara "Bebe" Lee McElroy (b.
-October 2016) and Dorothy "Dot" McElroy (b.
-Jan 2020).
+They have two children.

 Career

 Theatre

 Travis McElroy worked as technical director at the Cincinnati Shakespeare Company from 2009 to 2014.
 In November 2024, McElroy guest starred in the stage production of Dungeons & Dragons: The Twenty-Sided Tavern which combines actual play, improv, and immersive theater at Stage 42 in New York City.